Forbes

 • Set clear expectations for measurable outcomes.
 Vendors and internal initiatives alike are increasingly judged on demonstrable clinical and financial results rather than promised potential.

 • Build governance frameworks proactively.
-Follow the pattern set by national health systems in the WHO's European Region survey, rather than addressing legal and ethical questions only after problems arise.
+Follow the national health systems in the WHO's European Region survey.
+They settle legal and ethical questions first, not after something goes wrong.

 Roadmap for healthcare AI adoption in four steps: prioritize high-friction workflows, invest in interoperability and data governance early, set clear expectations for measurable outcomes, and build governance frameworks proactively.

-A four-step roadmap for approaching AI adoption in healthcare organizations.
+A four-step roadmap for approaching AI adoption in healthcare companies.

 What Does the Future of AI in Healthcare Look Like?

 Healthcare is moving toward a model where AI is treated as essential infrastructure rather than an experimental add-on.
-McKinsey's research suggests the coming evolution of healthcare AI will move from scattered point solutions toward modular architectures built on domain specific models, intelligent agents, and robust data governance.
+McKinsey expects healthcare AI to leave scattered point solutions behind.
+What follows is modular architecture: domain-specific models, intelligent agents, and solid data governance.

 Key Takeaways